 For Christians who are of weak faith, diffident, troubled, and heartily terrified because of the greatness and number of their sins, and think that in this their great impurity they are not worthy of this precious treasure and the benefits of Christ, and who feel and lament their weakness of faith, and from their hearts desire that they may serve God with stronger, more joyful faith and pure obedience, they are the truly worthy guests for whom this highly venerable Sacrament [and sacred feast] has been especially instituted and appointed; as Christ says, Matt.
-11, 28: Come unto Me, all ye that labor and are heavy laden, and I will give you rest.
+11:28: Come unto Me, all ye that labor and are heavy laden, and I will give you rest.
 Also Matt.
-9, 12: They that be whole need not a physician, but they that be sick.
+9:12: They that be whole need not a physician, but they that be sick.
 Also [2 Cor.
-12, 9]: God’s strength is made perfect in weakness.
+12:9]: God’s strength is made perfect in weakness.
 Also [Rom.
-14, 1]: Him that is weak in the faith receive ye [14, 3], for God hath received him.
-For whosoever believeth in the Son of God, be it with a strong or with a weak faith, has eternal life [John 3, 15f. ].
-(Formula of Concord, Sol.
-Decl.
-VII, Trigl. p.
+14:1]: Him that is weak in the faith receive ye [14:3], for God hath received him.
+For whosoever believeth in the Son of God, be it with a strong or with a weak faith, has eternal life [John 3:15f.].
+(FC SD VII, Trigl. p.
 997)

 all kinds of false doctrines that contrary to the Scripture teach, for example,